-This policy is in line with our Teaching and Learning Policy and Equal Opportunities Policy and aims to support inclusion for all of our children.
-The responsibility for the management of this policy falls to the Headteacher; the day-to-day operation of the policy is the responsibility of the Inclusion Manager.
-The Governing Body, Headteacher and the Inclusion Manager will work together closely to ensure that this policy is working effectively.
+This policy is in line with Education South West's SEND Policy and aims to support inclusion for all of our children.
+The responsibility for the management of this policy falls to the Headteacher; the day-to-day operation of the policy is the responsibility of the Special Educational Needs Co-ordinator (SENDCo).
+The Governing Body, Headteacher and the SENDCo will work together closely to ensure that this policy is working effectively.

-High quality teaching is that which is differentiated to meet the needs of the majority of pupils.
-Some pupils will need something additional to and different from what is provided for the majority of pupils; this is special educational provision and we will use our best endeavours to ensure that provision is made for those who need it.
+High quality teaching is that which is adapted to meet the needs of the majority of pupils.
+Some pupils will need something additional to and/or different from what is provided for the majority of pupils; this is special educational provision and we will use our best endeavours to ensure that provision is made for those who need it.

-Wyborne Primary School will do its best to ensure that the necessary provision is made for any pupil who has special educational needs or disabilities.
+Wynstream Primary School will do its best to ensure that the necessary provision is made for any pupil who has special educational needs or disabilities.
 We will ensure that all staff in the school are able to identify and provide for those pupils who have special educational needs or disabilities to allow pupils with SEND to join in the activities of the school.

-The staff and governors of Wyborne Primary School will also work to ensure that all SEND pupils reach their full potential, are fully included within the school community and are able to make successful transfers between educational establishments.
-This policy aims to support all members of staff in providing positive whole school approaches towards the learning, progress and achievement of SEND pupils.
-With this as an underlying principle, we believe that;
+The staff and governors of Wynstream Primary School will also work to ensure that all pupils with SEND reach their full potential, are fully included within the school community and are able to make successful transfers between different phases of their educational journey, including transitions to other educational establishments.
+This policy aims to support all members of staff in providing positive whole school approaches towards the learning, progress and achievement of pupils with SEND.
+With this as an underlying principle, we believe that:

 All teachers are teachers of Special Educational Needs.
 Every teacher is responsible and accountable for the progress and development of all pupils in their class even where pupils access support from teaching assistants or specialist staff.